opencelium/opencelium/docs/usage/admin.rst

 """""""""""""""""

 The *Update Assistant* helps you to update OpenCelium to newer version.
-If the system recognizes a new version in the git repository, it shows the message that it is available.
+If the system recognizes a new version in the package cloud, it shows the message that it is available.
 The update process consists of several steps, let's consider them.

 The *System Check* tests your machine if everything set up.
 Also it notifies you to make a backup of the